zrefai/tesla-project/README.md

 npm run build:dev
 ```

-For any further runs after building, you can run:
+The client and subgraph servers should start in parallel under `http://localhost:8000` and `http://localhost:4001/` respectively.

+If no changes have been made to the project after the last time you ran the build command, you can run:

 ```bash
 npm run dev